 Sexual abuse is involving a child in sexual activity.

-Neglect occurs when a caretaker fails to provide adequate care for a child, resulting in actual or potential harm.
+Neglect occurs when a caretaker fails to meet a child’s basic needs, resulting in actual or potential harm.
+Emotional neglect is one of the subtler forms of abuse, where a child’s emotional needs are ignored.
 It is the most common type of child abuse.

-Medical neglect is a form of abuse that happens when treatment recommendations made for a child are not followed leading to actual or potential harm.
+Medical neglect is a type of abuse that happens when treatment recommendations made for a child are not followed, leading to actual or potential harm.

 Risk Factors That Cause Parents To Abuse

-Researchers have discovered that despite the temptation to summarize child abuse as being caused by bad parents, there are actually several factors at play.
+Researchers have discovered that despite the temptation to summarize child abuse as being caused by bad parents, several factors are at play.

-Essentially, abuse occurs when risk factors outweigh the protective factors2.
+Essentially, abuse occurs when risk factors outweigh protective factors2.

 Abusive parents tend to attribute the cause of their children’s negative behavior to the children’s temperament and their negative intent.
 They believe that their children behave badly on purpose to annoy, frustrate, or disobey them deliberately3.

-The assumption that the behavior is the result of intentional negative intent can lead to parents’ anger and aggression.
+The assumption that the behavior results from intentional negative intent can lead to parents’ anger and aggression.

-Parents who are at high risk of abusing their children often report more difficult behaviors in their children.
+Parents at high risk of abusing their children often report more difficult behaviors in their children.

 However, researchers have found that the children typically don’t behave in a more negative or non-compliant way than other children.

-The parents simply have unrealistic expectations of their children who show developmentally appropriate behavior4.
+The abusive parents simply have unrealistic expectations of their children who show developmentally appropriate behavior4.

 When a child deviates from expected behaviors, parents’ frustration could lead to overreactions.